signaldatascience/R-curriculum/src/week4/day1/multinomial-logistic-regression.md

 * Use `table()` on the career code column to find the four most common listed careers in the dataset.

-* Restricting to those four careers, predict career in terms of self-rated activity participation.
+* Restricting to those four careers, predict career in terms of self-rated activity participation and average ratings by other participants.
 Interpret the coefficients of the resulting linear model.
 Visualize them with `corrplot()`.

 	* You can combine the output of `coef()` with `cbind()`, `do.call()`, and `as.matrix()` as input into `corrplot()`.
 Be sure to plot just the coefficients, not the intercepts of the linear models.

 * Use your model to make predictions on the entire dataset and look at the principal components of the resulting log-odds ratios.
 Interpret the results.

 * Write a function `probabilities(preds, rownum)` that takes in a matrix `preds` of predictions generated from multinomial logistic regression (*i.e.*, a matrix of log-odds ratios) and a row number `rownum`, returning row `rownum` converted into *probabilities*.

-* Repeat the analysis, including each person's average ratings as a predictor.
-Again, interpret the results.

 OkCupid dataset
 ===============